timvandam/cn/doc/MAC Sublayer.md

     - The port of the bridge with the highest bridge ID will be blocked (*non-designated*).

 Now your bridges are loop free!

+## Virtual LAN
+Virtual LANs are partitions of a bigger LAN that function as a LAN themselves.
+With VLAN, every frame is marked with which network it belongs to (called *tags*).
+Frames will also get a VLAN protocol ID.
+These are all inserted before the Length field.